Indian jackal: Presence in folklore and literature

 Golden jackals appear prominently in Indian and Nepali folklore, where they often take over the role of the trickster taken by the red fox in Europe and North America.
 The story of The Blue Jackal for example has the jackal disguising itself with blue paint as Neelaakanth, the guardian of all animals, and tricking the other animals into providing food for him, so that he may continue protecting them.
 He is driven away once the monsoon washes the paint from him.
-In some tales, jackals are portrayed as malevolant and treacherous.
+In some tales, jackals are portrayed as malevolent and treacherous.
 The Mahabharata describes the story of a jackal who sets his friends, the tiger, wolf, mongoose and mouse against each other, just so he can eat a gazelle without sharing it.
-In Hinduism, the name of Shiva itself means jackal, and a jackal was often illustrated as the consort of Kali.
 Jackals are the vahanas of various Hindu and Buddhist deities, particularly in Tibet.
 Durga was often linked to the jackal.

 In Rudyard Kipling's Mowgli stories collected in The Jungle Book, the character Tabaqui is a jackal despised by the Sioni wolf pack, due to his mock cordiality, scavenging habits and his subservience to Shere Khan.
 He appears in the beginning of the book, visiting Mowgli's adoptive parents, Mother and Father Wolf, and they are clearly annoyed by his presence, since he announces that Shere Khan the tiger is hunting in their territory.
 Tabaqui is later killed by one of Mowgli's 'siblings', Grey Brother, who crushes his back.